 Pin-site infections are the most common problem associated with external fixation treatment.
 Pin-site infections begin at the level of the skin.
 If identified early, they are easily treated.
-If left untreated, they may progress to the deeper soft tissues and possibly even to the bone.
+If left untreated, they may progress to a more significant infection.

 When patients with external fixation leave the hospital, the doctor will give them a prescription for oral antibiotics.
 If patients develop the signs of a pin-site infection, they should fill the prescription and immediately begin to take the oral antibiotics.
 It is important to start the antibiotics quickly (within 24 hours).
 The patient/family does not need to call the office to confirm that the patient has a pin-site infection before the patient starts taking the oral antibiotics.
 Once the antibiotics are started, call us within 24 hours to let us know that you are treating a pin-site infection.
 The redness, tenderness and drainage should improve within 24 to 48 hours of starting the antibiotics.